Earlz/d4btc/README.md

 They could possibly install malware into your site or some such, but you should have proper monitoring for that type of risk.
 That is unavoidable.

+## Compiling

+There is a prebuild event to automatically regenerate the T4 view templates.
+If using Visual Studio, you can remove this Just make sure to run the T4 template ViewGenerator.tt when changing the HTML views.
+Under Linux, I expect for there to be the file /usr/local/bin/mono-t4.
+You must add this in yourself.
+The contents for most Linux distros is this:

+    #!/bin/sh
+    mono /usr/lib/monodevelop/AddIns/MonoDevelop.TextTemplating/TextTransform.exe -o $1 $2
+Make sure to make it executable.

 ## Donations

 If you feel like donating to motivate me, my address is 178DgR2aZcHeYHhXZwtvcJ5RD13Y6YMQBf. :)